General Bayesian quantile regression for counts via generative modeling: Introduction

-This paper is organized as follows.
-Section~\ref{sec:model} describes generative modeling of the joint distribution of response and explanatory variables and the general Bayesian approach to obtain posterior distributions of covariate effects on continuous conditional quantiles.
+The rest of the paper is organized as follows.
+Section~\ref{sec:model} introduces the general Bayesian approach to count quantile regression through generative modeling based on the joint distribution of response and explanatory variables.
 In Sections~\ref{sec:sim} and \ref{sec:empirical}, we demonstrate the efficacy of the proposed method through simulation and real data analysis.
 Finally, concluding remarks are given in Section~\ref{sec:conc}.

-\section{Count Quantile Regression via Generative Modeling}
+\section{Count quantile regression via generative modeling}